priyamtejaswin/priyamtejaswin.github.io/blogs/_drafts/2020-05-24-collins-tagger.md

 \text{The sailor dogs the hatch.}
 $$

 the word $\text{"dogs"}$ could be mapped to a noun or a verb.
-A naive (singular)token classifer, though aware of the input tokens, will ignore dependencies between the current tag and the previous tags.
+A naive token classifer that only looks at the input tokens will ignore dependencies between the current tag and the previous tags.
 Structured Prediction builds on this.
 The features to predict the next tag will not only include the input tokens, but also the previously predicted tokens.
 In this sense, the features can be defined over the entire input and tags.

 The specific algorithm that we'll explore is presented in [Discriminative Training Methods for Hidden Markov Models: Theory and Experiments with Perceptron Algorithms](https://www.aclweb.org/anthology/W02-1001.pdf), published by [Michael Collins](http://www.cs.columbia.edu/~mcollins/) in EMNLP 2002.
 This paper was awarded the [ACL Test-of-Time Award in 2018](https://naacl2018.wordpress.com/2018/03/22/test-of-time-award-papers/).